What’s it like to stay in a trekking lodge or teahouse in Nepal?

 A trekking lodge is the next step up from a teahouse.
 It’s a dedicated lodge for trekkers and probably the most popular place to stay on your trek.

 Most have thin plywood walls meaning you can hear everything next door.
 It’s not so bad.
 People are trekking and sleep early so the biggest disturbance is usually snoring.
 Shared bathrooms are common as are a mix of squat and western toilets (take your pick).
-Your room will have a padlock rather than a door lock.
+Your room will often have a padlock rather than a door lock.
 You may have to supply your own padlock too.
 Ensuites are available at a price.

 Meals are all had in a large open seating area where a wood stove is usually the central focus.
-Menus are extensive but usually it’s Dal Bhat, chow mein, pastas and pancakes that most trekkers for for.
+Menus are extensive but usually it’s Dal Bhat, chow mein, pastas and pancakes that most trekkers go for.

 Trekking lodges are a great place to meet other trekkers.
 So if you are alone or just with a guide then head to one if you want to meet other people.
 It’s up to you if you want engage with people in the communal areas or not.
 If you do, then you can strike up conversations with some of the most interesting people from around the world.
 Or, a hipster concerned about his mustache wax running out.
 Either way, the choice is yours.
 Trekking lodges are best for a great Nepali trekking experience these days.